 Elsewhere, a village priest claimed that he saw several girls at Erzsébet’s properties who were sporting all sorts of injuries, while another man confessed to obtaining a large amount of antimony for her, which could be used to poison many people.
 Erzsébet was also accused of cannibalism, with witnesses saying that she had sausages made out of the meat of the dead girls.

-The general consensus among historians is that Erzsébet was responsible for the death of 600 – 650 girls, though I highly doubt that there were no boys in the mix.
+The general consensus among historians is that Erzsébet was responsible for the death of 600 – 650 girls, though it's doubtful that there were no boys in the mix.
 Ultimately, around eighty people were found guilty of aiding Erzsébet, and of the four servants that were arrested with her, three were executed.
 King Matthias II wanted the countess executed too but thanks to her high status as a Báthory, she was never even tried.
 She was apparently confined to a tower at Csejte Castle until her death around three years later, in August 1614, aged 54.

 ERZSÉBET: THE REAL VICTIM?

 I mentioned King Matthias II wanted Erzsébet executed, though it wasn’t because of the accusations against her.
-There appears to be three reasons for this; firstly, Erzsébet was a powerful woman, confident and outspoken, with a family wealth that even rivalled the king’s, and this intimidated him; secondly, the king owed Erzsébet’s late husband a lot of money, which she repeatedly demanded, but he didn’t want to pay; and thirdly, by having Erzsébet criminally executed, the king would lawfully be able to seize her vast lands and properties for himself.
+There appears to be three reasons for this; firstly, Erzsébet was a powerful woman, confident and outspoken, with a family wealth that even rivalled the king’s, and this intimidated him; secondly, the king owed Erzsébet’s late husband a lot of money, which she repeatedly demanded but he didn’t want to pay; and thirdly, by having Erzsébet criminally executed, the king would lawfully be able to seize her vast lands and properties for himself.
 We know Europe, including Hungary, was in turmoil, having been the battleground for endless wars for decades.
 War has always been expensive, so the addition of Erzsébet’s wealth and lands (which were strategically important) would have been advantageous to the king.

 Another point to consider is the contents of Erzsébet’s surviving letters; rather than confirming the horror stories surrounding her, they indicate that she was a woman – stuck in a time of complicated, volatile politics – trying her best to run the family businesses and estates, as well as care for her people.